Bounds on the conditional and average treatment effect with unobserved confounding factors: Numerical experiments

 \subsection{Real observational data}

 We apply our method to analyzing an observational study to infer the effect of fish consumption on blood mercury levels and compare our result to that of a prior analysis based on covariate matching~\cite{zhao2017sensitivity}.
-The data consist of observations from $N = $2,512 adults in the United States who participated in a single cross-sectional wave of the National Health and Nutrition Examination Survey (2013-2014).
-All participants answered a questionnaire regarding their demographics and food consumption and had blood tests conducted, including measuring blood mercury concentration (data available in the R package CrossScreening).
+The data consist of observations from 2,512 adults in the United States who participated in a single cross-sectional wave of the National Health and Nutrition Examination Survey (2013-2014).
+All participants answered a questionnaire regarding their demographics and food consumption and had their blood mercury concentration measured (data available in the R package CrossScreening).